Search

 The mare information also gives the mare’s Inbreeding Coefficient.
 This is a measure of how related an individual animal is to itself through common ancestors that appear on both sides of its pedigree, whether in recent or distant generations.

-Each Kinship Table includes a list of pure-bred Shire stallions in the UK and EIRE that have a Service Book for 2024.
-For each stallion, there is information on their colour, kinship figures, whether available for AI and location.
-Mare owners - check whether the stallion you select for mating with your mare in 2024 has his Service Book for 2024 before mating.
-This is a mare owner responsibility.
-If he has not got his 2024 Service Book, the Society will not be able to register the progeny in the breeding section of the Stud Book.
+Each Kinship Table includes a list of pure-bred Shire stallions that are available for use both in UK and Overseas.
+For each stallion there is a range of information including colour and kinship figures to help with breeding choices.
+Mare owners – please check that the stallion you select for mating had been issued with a service book for the current breeding season, before mating.
+If the stallion does not have a book the Society will not be able to register the progeny in the breeding section of the Stud Book.

 How are KInship Tables used?